Miss Indigenous Canada

-Miss Indigenous Canada is a national beauty pageant in Canada exclusively for women of Indigenous Canadian background.
+Miss Indigenous Canada is a national community leadership development and ambassador program in Canada exclusively for women and Two-Spirit of Indigenous Canadian background.
 Women of First Nations, Inuit and Métis background represent their communities in a competition which focuses on their character, community service, cultural involvement, and ambassadorship for their communities.

-Four categories are performed: interview, personal essay, traditional presentation and community presentation.
+Four categories are performed: personal interview, personal essay, cultural presentation, and community scrapbook.
 The highest scorers are then placed in a final question competition to determine the winner.
 The inaugural winner for the 2024 competition was Jessica McKenzie of the Opaskwayak Cree Nation.

 Background

 Miss Indigenous Canada was founded by Aleria McKay of the Six Nations of the Grand River First Nation, a former Miss Teenage Ontario in 2018.
 It primarily focuses on connection to community and culture, with competitors being judged on their ambassadorship, character, community service, and cultural involvement.
-During the competition, participants are judged in four categories: an interview, personal essay, traditional presentation, and community presentation.
-The highest scoring individuals are then judged in a final question competition to determine the final winner.
+During the competition, participants are judged in four categories: an interview, personal essay, cultural presentation, and community scrapbook.
+The highest scoring individuals are then judged in a prepared statement and final question competition to determine the final winner.
 Charles Lefebvre writing for CTV News described the competition as "not a beauty pageant, but instead focused on Indigenous traditions, culture and leadership."
 The event was created in order for young Indigenous women to celebrate their abilities and achievements, make connections, work to serve their communities, and promote cultural involvement and connection.

 Indigenous (First Nations, Inuit, Métis) women with a verifiable community affiliation between the ages of 18 and 30 years of age are eligible for the competition.
 The competition is inclusive of married women and two-spirited individuals.
-A component of the competition is to raise funds for the We Matter Campaign, which focuses on supporting Indigenous youth.
+A component of the competition is to raise funds for a chosen charity.
 Participants are required to raise a minimum of $100 for the organization as a charitable donation.

-The contest lasts for three days, the initial pool of candidates is narrowed down to five finalists.
+The contest lasts for five days, the initial pool of candidates is narrowed down to ten, then five finalists.
 The inaugural sash and crown was designed by Kymberly Farmer.